Boruch-Baum/emacs-c-ide-demo/README.md

 # Quick and easy setup of an fully-functional emacs IDE

-Quick and easy setup of an fully-functional emacs IDE, including having emacs download programs from internet repositories, compiling the programs, and configuring their use.
+Quick and easy setup of an fully-functional emacs IDE, including having emacs download IDE component programs from internet repositories, compiling the programs, and configuring their use.

 ## Reference: